awsdocs/amazon-ecs-developer-guide/doc_source/fargate-capacity-providers.md

        --region us-west-2
   ```

-## Adding Fargate Capacity Providers To An Existing Cluster<a name="fargate-capacity-providers-existing-cluster"></a>
+## Adding Fargate capacity providers to an existing cluster<a name="fargate-capacity-providers-existing-cluster"></a>

 You can update the pool of available capacity providers for an existing Amazon ECS cluster by using the PutClusterCapacityProviders API\.